Dennis Wise: Millwall

-Wise then signed for Millwall on 24 September 2002 and became player-manager in 2003.
+Six days after his dismissal from Leicester, Wise signed for First Division club Millwall on 24 September 2002.
+Manager Mark McGhee said "He'll intimidate the opposition but, because of his reputation, it's got be controlled.
+I don't want him to miss half his games".
+He made his debut four days later in a 3–2 win at Coventry City, and was booked within two minutes for a foul on their player-manager Gary McAllister.
+On 26 October, he scored his first goal for the club, opening a 3–0 win over Derby County at The Den.

+McGhee left in October 2003, and Wise succeeded him as player-manager for what was initially a four-game stint.
+On his debut in a 2–0 home win over Sheffield United on 18 October, David Livermore was sent off, so Wise brought himself on as a substitute.
+Within four minutes of coming on, he too was sent off for a foul on Chris Armstrong.
+Wise ruled out becoming the manager permanently, as he said he wanted to obtain his UEFA B coaching licence.
+However, having won two and drawn one of his four fixtures, he and experienced assistant Ray Wilkins were given contracts until June 2005.
+Millwall lost to Reading in their next game, and Wilkins said that Wise would need time to grow into the role, like Gianluca Vialli had done at Chelsea.

 Millwall were the first team from outside the top flight to reach the FA Cup final since Sunderland in 1992 when Wise led them to their first ever FA Cup Final in 2004.
-The First Division side lost to Manchester United 3–0.
+They lost 3–0 to Manchester United.
 Despite losing, Millwall qualified for a place in the UEFA Cup for the first time in their history, as United had already qualified for the Champions League.
 They were knocked out in the first round by Hungarian champions Ferencváros.
-He resigned at the end of the 2004–05 season.
-Wise decided to leave as a new regime entered the club.
+Despite having added a year to his contract in December 2004, he resigned at the end of the 2004–05 season, as new ownership entered the club.

 Southampton

 Wise returned to Southampton on a free transfer on 27 June 2005 and made 12 appearances for the club.
-With the resignation of Harry Redknapp, he was briefly joint-caretaker manager of the club with Dave Bassett.
-However, he left St Mary's on 26 December, when George Burley was appointed as the new manager.
+With the resignation of Harry Redknapp, he was briefly joint-caretaker manager of the club with Dave Bassett, but left St Mary's on 26 December, when George Burley was appointed as the new manager.
 He scored once in the league for Southampton, in a 2–2 draw with Ipswich Town.